Rufus For Real

 This is a picture of a simple green salad with tomatoes, cucumbers, red onion, bacon and avocado on a gray plate with a fork on the side

-• Store greens with a paper towel — It absorbs excess moisture and keeps everything fresher for days.
-Total game-changer.
+• Store greens with a paper towel: A paper towel helps absorb excess moisture and keeps lettuce fresher longer.

 350